 One of the greatest advantages of these insoles is that they fit the contour of the foot the best and are the most durable ones I have found on the market.
 They are easy to fit and the rewards of wearing them are tenfold.

-The green Superfeet will provide your child with maximum support, stability, balance and shock absorption.
-Better for children or adults who have medium arches and suffer from back pain, plantar fasciitis, arch pain, knee pain.
-I would recommend using this kind of insole with walking/running shoes, work shoes or hiking boots.
+1️⃣ The green Superfeet will provide your child with maximum support, stability, balance and shock absorption.
+The green ones are better for children who have medium arches and suffer from arch, heel and knee pain.

-2️⃣ The blue Superfeet will work better for children or adults who have low to medium arches that cannot tolerate maximum support.
+2️⃣ The blue Superfeet will work better for children who have low to medium arches that cannot tolerate maximum support.
 The arch shape accommodates most foot types while the moderately deep heel cup provides control and comfort.
 This style will fit in lower volume or tight-fitting shoes, that is the main reason why they work so well with sport shoes such as cleats.

-It is worth mentioning that I have fitted children in these insoles that had a hard time playing soccer due to the pain they were experiencing on their feet and legs.
-After trying the Superfeet insoles, the pain wasn’t an issue anymore Both of these insoles might have to be trimmed to fit in the shoes.
+It is worth mentioning that I have fitted children in these insoles that had a hard time playing soccer due to the pain that they were experiencing on their feet and legs.
+After trying the blue Superfeet insoles, the pain wasn’t an issue anymore.

-Superfeet insoles, indeed, can be life changing, like well-fitted shoes.
-Take a look at the chart below which furthers explain the benefits of each Superfeet insole:
+Superfeet insoles, indeed, can be life-changing, like well-fitted shoes.
+Take a look at the chart below which further explains the benefits of each Superfeet insole:

-1-The first thing you need to do is remove the shoe insole from your kids’ shoes if there is one.
+1️⃣ The first thing you need to do is remove the original shoe insole from your kids’ shoes.

-2-Turn both the manufacturer insole and the Superfeet insole face down.
-Place the manufacturer insole on top of the Superfeet:
+2️⃣ Turn both the original insole and the Superfeet insole face down.
+Place the original insole on top of the Superfeet insole:

 a) line up both the backs of the heel and